 As the sparring class continues, Botwina checks his weight and then touches base with Coach Levi.
 The men are deep in conversation as they discuss their strategy for the upcoming bout.
 One of Bart’s sparring partners, Adam, walks by and bumps into them on purpose, making them lose their train of thought.
 The group of men laugh and Levi waves him away.
 The evening had been filled with as much laughter as it had been striking.
 The positive energy in the gym was infectious and visitors left with smiles.

 “I’m just really happy to be here,” Botwina says.
 “I have a good life.
 I don’t want very many things, just to travel and to be comfortable.
 All I care about is training Muay Thai and getting better at it, to keep fighting, and to keep seeing my little dreams come true.”

-Writer & Photos: Pari Aryafar (@pariunderthesea)evolution muay thai, Glory Kickboxing, New York City, New York Fighting, NYC
+Writer & Photos: Pari Aryafar (@pariunderthesea)Tags: evolution muay thai, Glory Kickboxing, New York City, New York Fighting, NYC